1. Ana Ng – They Might Be Giants

 Hips, which isn’t The Charlatans’ best work.

-– willingly, I feel – but the zeitgeist that was to beget the scene had yet to be given its name.
+The Charlatans would later find themselves co-opted into the Britpop movement, but the zeitgeist that was to beget the scene had yet to be given its name.
 You sensed something was happening but didn’t know what

 it was.
 The term new wave of new wave (NWONW) was being bandied about,